princekumarpaswan/Hosting-page-Project-11/readme.md

 ## What I learned While creating this page?

-- Learnd to use css position  property.
+- Learned about flex.
+- Learned Image position.
+- Learned Gradient color.
 - I learned how to add custom fonts.
 - I learned about image positioning and image hight.

-## This project took around 2 hours to complete.
+## This project took around 8 hours to complete.